industrial-data-space/trusted-connector-documentation/docs/_docs/usage_control.md

   // Everything starting with hdfs:// or sql:// applies. endpoint '^(hdfs|sql)://.+'

   // Capabilities can be required by a flow_rule.
 If not required, nothing will happen capabilities
     deletion: delete_after_days(X)

-  // Properties describe the service's behavior.
-This one blinds fields "surname" and "name" creates_label persisted
+  creates_label persisted
 }
 ```